adamConnerSax/knit-haskell/Readme.md

 data is cached, the time stamp (modification time of the file in cache, more or less) is compared to the time-stamp on the dependencies.
 As long as the dependencies are older than the cached data, an action producing the cached result is returned.
-If there is no data in the cache for that key or the data is too old, the action producing the dependencies is "run" and those dependencies are fed to the computation given, producing the data and caching the result.
+If there is no data in the cache for that key or the in-cache data is too old, the action producing the dependencies is "run" and those dependencies are fed to the computation given, producing the data and caching the result.

 NB: The returned monadic computation is *not* simply the result of applying the dependencies to the given function.
 That computation is run, if necessary, in order to produce the data, which is then serialized and cached.
-The returned monadic computation is either the data produced by the given computation, put into the monad via ```pure``` or the result pulled from the cache *before* it is deserialized.
+The returned monadic computation is either the data produced by the given computation, put into the monad via ```pure```, or the result pulled from the cache *before* it is deserialized.
 Running the returned computation performs the deserialization so the data can be used.
-This allows checking the time-stamp of data without deserializing in order to make the case where it's never actually used more efficient.
+This allows checking the time-stamp of data without deserializing it in order to make the case where it's never actually used more efficient.

 ```WithCacheTime``` is an applicative functor, which facilitates its primary use, to store